An Exclusive Guide for Discerning Decisions in Nielloa Magazine

 - Occasions: Business gifts, retirements

-- Unique jewelry that stands out from conventional luxury through the historical niello technique.
+- Unique jewelry that stands out from conventional luxury due to the historical niello technique

-- A luxurious object for storing valuables, which itself possesses inestimable value.
+- A luxurious object for storing valuables, which itself has immeasurable value

 - Occasions: Milestone birthdays, Mother's Day, weddings